jamesstidard/Dixtionary-Server/README.md

 - Subscriptions API: [wss://dixtionary.shitbeards.com/api/subscriptions](wss://dixtionary.shitbeards.com/api/subscriptions)

 # Prerequisites
 This server requires Python 3.7 and a redis server to run.
-Dependancies are also managed by Pipenv, so you'll need that to.
+Dependencies are also managed by Pipenv, so you'll need that to.

 if you have docker `docker run --rm -p 6379:6379/tcp redis:latest` should do it.